Where are you located?

 When are the classes?

-The classes run for 45 minutes Tuesdays and Fridays with a morning class at 7:40am and lunch time classes at 12:10 and 1:10pm.
+The classes run for 45 minutes Tuesdays with a morning class at 7:40am and Tuesday, Wednesday and Friday lunch time classes at 12:10 and 1:10pm.
 Please consult our class timetable to view the scheduled times for the classes you would like to attend.
 We recommend you arrive at least 5 minutes early as classes start on time all the time.
 There is a maximum number of participants per class therefore you must book in advance for all classes.

 What do I need to bring?